If you want easy to use a backyard cooker then you should get a pellet grill.

 - The cover that is included is thin, so we recommend picking up one

-The Bottom Line: Highest of high quality made smoker that is backed up by a lifetime warranty.
-It has enough space to cook for everyone in your neighborhood at the next block party or for the whole extended family this 4th of July.
+The Bottom Line: I found it to be the highest of high quality made smoker.
+Plus I like that it is that is backed up by a lifetime warranty.
+I had enough room in it to cook for the whole extended family this 4th of July.

 Overall Rating: 4.4 / 5